Administered by the Center for Teaching Excellence, Reflective Practice Project

 Submission Deadline: 4:30 p.m. on Friday, October 9, 2015

 Notification by: Friday, October 23, 2015

-The purpose of the Cross-Disciplinary and Departmental Teaching Circle Mini-Grants is to support the formation and perseverance of teaching circles, leading to a clear, well-defined outcome which will enhance the teaching skills of circle members or add to the teaching circle’s knowledge of the scholarship of teaching and learning.
-Outcomes could include changes in syllabi with a supporting rationale based on reading and discussion in the teaching circle, a presentation based on work done in the circle, a publication which grows out of the work of the teaching circle, or other appropriate outcomes.
+The purpose of the Cross-Disciplinary and Department Teaching Circle Mini-Grants is to support Teaching Circles, by helping them to achieve clear, well-defined outcomes which will enhance the teaching skills of its members or add to the Teaching Circle’s knowledge of the scholarship of teaching and learning.
+Outcomes could include changes in syllabi with a supporting rationale based on reading and discussion in the Teaching Circle, a presentation based on work done by its members, a publication which grows out of the work of the Teaching Circle, or other appropriate outcomes.

-While the rewards of participating in a productive teaching circle are many, these mini-grants recognize the hard work involved and add monetary resources, albeit small, to the human resources.
+While the rewards of participating in a productive Teaching Circle are many, these mini-grants recognize the hard work involved and add monetary resources, albeit small, to help achieve the desired outcomes.

 Grants may be used for:

 The maximum award is $500.
 The reviewers may award less than what the Teaching Circle has requested.

 Any Department or Cross-Disciplinary Teaching Circle may apply.
 Applicants must have completed a form to establish their Teaching Circle with the Reflective Practice Project.
 Grant proposals will be awarded up to 20 points in each of the following categories for a maximum of 100 points:

 The October 9, 2015, submission deadline is firm.
 Please submit an electronic copy of your proposal, in Word (.doc) format, to Heide Witthöft (firstname.lastname@example.org) by 4:30 p.m.